Roversa-Robotics/KTD2052DriverRoversa/README.md

 `global_off(int)` and `global_on(int)`

 These functions are based on the control mode configuration.
-See the comments in the Control Mode Configuratino comment block.
+See the comments in the Control Mode Configuration comment block - these values can be adjusted in **KTD2052DriverRoversa.cpp**.
 Default values are EnableMode = 2 (Normal), BrightExtend = 1 (Enabled), and CoolExtend = 2 (105C).
 The parameter for these functions controls the fade value.

 `global_reset()`